PhilipDeegan/maiken/README.md

 ## How to use

-mkn init      - initialise minimal C++ project
+mkn init

-mkn build     - Compile/Link
+mkn build

-mkn run       - Exectute
+mkn run